TK

 What is the difference in maximum security deposit between Florida and Georgia?

 Florida: No statutory cap.
-Georgia: No statutory cap.
+Georgia: 2 months of rent.

 Other comparisons